 We reminisced about the Quidditch match for a little while, and then Mandy stood up to leave.
-At the same time, I saw the Marauders get up from the Gryffindor table and leave the Great Hall.
+At the same time, I saw the four Gryffindor boys get up from their table aross the room and leave the Great Hall.
 “I’m going to the library, if any of you want to come with me,” said Mandy.

 I walked up to the seventh floor.
 In the hall containing the entrance to Gryffindor’s common room, I began to wonder whether this was a good idea.
 But as long as I was here now, I may as well visit… “Blueberry muffin,” I told the Fat Lady.
 The portrait did not swing off the wall to reveal the doorway though – the password must have changed.
 “Er… chocolate chip muffin?”
 What kind of passwords did the Gryffindor common room usually have anyway?
 Maybe they were the opposite of Slytherin’s passwords.
 “Muggle-born?
 Godric?
 Lion?”

 Nothing happened.
 I was about to turn around and leave when the portrait swung out and I heard Sirius’s voice coming from inside.
 “Have you got your mirror?
 I don’t want to sit there just sorting pickled mouse brains for five hours.”

 “Is anyone coming out, or am I just going to wait here?” asked the Fat Lady irritably.
 “You’re not going in, you didn’t have the password,” she said to me.